-Jewelry is a peculiar asset: it’s value has to be estimated and it can often “disappear”.
-Most all, it is usually a gift.
+Jewelry is a peculiar asset.
+Jewelry’s value has to be estimated by a professional before that value is known.
+Jewelry can often “disappear” during a divorce.
+Most all, jewelry is usually a gift.
+But, who gets the jewelry in a Chicago, Illinois divorce?

 In Illinois, the first step is determining whether the jewelry is marital property or not.
 Section 750 ILCS 5/503(a) of the Illinois Marriage and Dissolution of Marriage Act defines marital property as “all property, including debts and other obligations, acquired by either spouse subsequent to the marriage, except…”